fonoster/routr/SPECS.md

 └─────────────────────────────┘
 ```

 The SIP Server "Routr" has three main components and one cooperating service.
-The first component, the EdgePort, is responsible for accepting SIP Messages parsing them into protobuf, and sending them to the Message Router.
+The first component, the EdgePort, is responsible for accepting SIP Messages parsing them into protobuf, and sending them to the Message Dispatcher.
 After a SIP Message is processed, the EdgePort will forward the SIP Message to the next-hop.

-The job of *Message Router* is to accept SIP Messages encapsulated as protobuf from the EdgePort, and routing the SIP Message to and from the Message Processor.
+The job of *Message Dispatcher* is to accept SIP Messages encapsulated as protobuf from the EdgePort, and routing the SIP Message to and from the Message Processor.

 *Message Processor(s)* is responsible for the authentication, validation, and processing of SIP Messages, as well as updating the SIP Messages so that they can reach their destination.